JMP-MO/PyEarthTools/packages/zoo/README.md

 ### Adding Arguments for Patterns

-These patterns can take extra keyword arguments to further control the behaviour and layout of the saved data,
+These patterns can take extra keyword arguments to further control the behaviour and layout of the saved data.

 To specify these kwargs, add `--pattern_kwargs` and provide a dictionary in a json form, .i.e.